awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced-cloudwatch.md

 + 25 – Severe

 `RootFilesystemUtil`
-*Instance only\.* Indicates the percentage of disk space that's in use\.
+*Instance only\.* Indicates the percentage of disk space that's in use\.Available metrics—Linux

-`CPUIrq``CPUUser``CPUIdle``CPUSystem``CPUSoftirq``CPUIowait``CPUNice`
+`CPUIrq``CPUIdle``CPUUser``CPUSystem``CPUSoftirq``CPUIowait``CPUNice`
-*Instance only\.* Indicates the percentage of time that the CPU has spent in each state over the last minute\.
+*Instance only\.* Indicates the percentage of time that the CPU has spent in each state over the last minute\.Available metrics—Windows

+`CPUIdle``CPUUser``CPUPriveleged`
+Instance only\.
+Indicates the percentage of time that the CPU has spent in each state over the last minute\.

-## Configuring CloudWatch Metrics Using the AWS Management Console<a name="health-enhanced-cloudwatch-console"></a>
+## Configuring CloudWatch Metrics Using the Elastic Beanstalk Console<a name="health-enhanced-cloudwatch-console"></a>

-You can use the AWS Management Console to configure your environment to publish enhanced health reporting metrics to CloudWatch and make them available for use with monitoring graphs and alarms\.
+You can use the Elastic Beanstalk Console to configure your environment to publish enhanced health reporting metrics to CloudWatch and make them available for use with monitoring graphs and alarms\.

-**To configure CloudWatch custom metrics in the AWS Management Console**
+**To configure CloudWatch custom metrics in the Elastic Beanstalk console**

 1. Open the [Elastic Beanstalk console](https://console.aws.amazon.com/elasticbeanstalk)\.